|Locations:||up to 9|

 Rank's first bid was a successful one for Medway, in partnership with PDS Garages of Worcester.
 In 1964 Rank put together a team of staff dedicated to bidding for new motorway services.
 They were the first operator to introduce showers, claiming that the image of lorry drivers was changing.

 Much like the film industry, Rank's motorway services were about being big and bold.
 While none of those ideas have really stood the test of time, they've certainly formed a big part of the motorway industry's history.
 They referred to all their services by the grand title of 'Motorports'.

-Rank's obsession with being futuristic gave rise to elaborate architecture and facilities which offered almost no human contact at all, later with bright blue and yellow colours.
+Rank's obsession with being futuristic gave rise to elaborate architecture and facilities which offered almost no human contact at all.
 All of the services they built cost more than twice the investment suggested by the government - Medway was almost four times, leading to the government suspecting they simply wanted to buy their way into the industry.

 Many of their services had units branded 'Wimpy Express'.

 Although well-maintained and usually tidy, their services were known for being expensive.
 Ultimately, their finances never caught up with their initial investments.

 After an initial couple of years of building bold and distinctive services, Top Rank quickly learned that such buildings were expensive to maintain and difficult to make a profit out of.
 As such, the rate of their construction slowed down significantly, and they settled for a more conservative brown colour scheme.
 The following 20 years used almost no enterprise at all, but exercised extreme caution.